 - Health, Safety & Premises Committee - covers all aspects of the School's infrastructure including health and safety policy and actions

 - Teaching & Learning Committee - deals with teaching and learning targets, performance and reviews, test and exam results.
 This committee also reviews the curriculum

 - Pastoral Committee - considers all aspects of student conduct and welfare including safeguarding, SEND and Pupil Premium.
 Also forms appeal committees

-All Governors sit on one or more committees.
-The Full Governing Board meets six times per year.
+All Trustees sit on one or more committees.
+The full Board of Trustees meets four to six times per year.
 The Headteacher presents a report at each meeting, minutes from each Committee are received and monthly management accounts are presented.

-In addition, each Governor is linked to a faculty, department or specific area of school such as Child Protection, SEND and the Sixth Form.
-In this role Governors regularly come into school to meet with staff and students.
-Governors may also attend events such as concerts or plays, new students’ barbeque, the Service of Nine Lessons and Carols at Christmas, and Founders Day celebrations.
+In addition, each Trustee is linked to a faculty, department or specific area of school such as Child Protection, Pupil Premium, Children Looked After (CLA), Special Educational Needs and Disabilities (SEND) and the Sixth Form.
+In this role, Trustees come into school regularly to meet with staff and students.
+Trustees may also attend events such as concerts or plays, new students’ barbeque, the Service of Nine Lessons and Carols at Christmas, and Founders Day celebrations.